 Postpartum Obsessive Compulsive Disorder (OCD)

-Women with postpartum OCD are aware of their intrusive thoughts but they cannot control them.
-Instead, the thoughts cause counteractive behaviors and other symptoms as well.
+Most women with postpartum OCD are aware of their intrusive thoughts but cannot control them.
+Instead, the thoughts cause counteractive behaviors and other uncomfortable symptoms as well.

 Postpartum OCD Symptoms